Arne Grashoff,

 »Human Makes Human«

-Human Makes Human portrays queer, activist artists who are actively shaping this future.
-Their art becomes a form of resistance—challenging oppression, creating space for diversity, and questioning societal norms.
-Their works are both political statements and creative utopias—manifestations of a belief in a more inclusive world.
-These artists create safe spaces, amplify marginalised voices, and strengthen identities.
+“Human Makes Human” portrays queer, activist artists who are helping to shape this future.
+Their art becomes a form of resistance against oppression, opening spaces for diversity and challenging social norms.
+Their works are political statements and creative utopias—an expression of faith in a more inclusive future.
+They create safe spaces, give visibility to marginalized voices, and strengthen identities.

 Arne Grashoff, born 1995, is an intermedia artist based in Berlin and currently studying at the Academy of Fine Arts Leipzig (HGB).
 His work explores themes of identity, gender, and physicality, with a focus on their social construction.
 Through photographic sculptures and installations, he investigates notions of belonging, (inter)dependence, and resistance.
 His material-driven, process-oriented practice approaches photography as a sculptural and spatial medium—one that questions how social experiences shape our understanding of the body and gender.